NanoCode012/docker-mern/README.md

 - For more docker-configuration, consider creating a new compose file with the changes and adding it via `-f` option

+# Script Development/Test

+Pass in environment variable `BRANCH=the_branch_name` before calling script, so that the script knows where to `wget` the files.

 # Contribution

 PRs are **greatly** appreciated, but please open an Issue first to discuss.